 Tour lasts from 10:00 a.m. to 12:45 p.m.

 Reservations are required.

 Have you ever wanted to get inside a powerhouse and see hydropower at work?
-The Gorge Powerhouse & Newhalem Tour will allow you to do just that!
-Step back in time on this guided walking tour of City Light's historic company town and the Skagit River Hydroelectric Project's first powerhouse.
-Learn about the town's colorful past as a construction camp and how it still thrives today, supporting operations for the Skagit Project and visitors to the North Cascades.
-You'll enjoy strolling through Newhalem's beautiful townscape while hearing about the challenges of living and working in a community only accessible by train until the 1940s.
-You will get a unique and up close look at how power is made and managed by visiting the inside of Gorge Powerhouse, which is normally closed to the public.
+The Powerhouse Insiders Tour will allow you to do just that!
+This guided tour starts with a walk through the historic town of Newhalem, the original construction camp for the Skagit Project that still thrives today.
+Enjoy strolling through the town's beautiful landscape while hearing about the challenges of living and working in a community that was accessible only by train until the 1940s.

 View of the Gorge Powerhouse from a suspension bridge